 Roddy started his bagpiping career at a very young age.
 After a visit to Edinburgh’s military tattoo at the Castle at the tender age of 6 he was inspired to ask his parents for bagpipe lessons, and they gladly obliged.
 He was taught at school by some excellent tutors – a big thank you must go to Gordon Campbell, Bobby Pinkman and George Lumsden for the fantastic tuition over the years, which have made Roddy into the piper he is today.

 Roddy joined the very successful school pipe band at George Watsons.
-While in the band Roddy was successful both individually and as part of the group – he won a gold in the Lothian and Borders solo competition, and a very creditable bronze in the under 18 world championships as a solo musician.
+While in the band Roddy was successful both individually and as part of the group – he won a gold in the Lothian and Borders solo competition.
+Also a very creditable bronze in the under 18 world championships as a solo musician.
 The pipe band is a hotbed of success, they have won championships including Scottish, British, World and have even been Champion of Champions.
 Roddy completed his school career as Pipe Major in the George Watsons School Band.

 Along with playing at school, Roddy could be found outside the castle from about the age of 12, busking with his pipes for shiny change.
 This then progressed to playing at weddings from the age of 15, moving on to Scottish shows and corporate events a year later.
 This has been the closest that Roddy has come to actually having a proper job!!
 He used his piping to pay his way through university, graduating with a business degree from Edinburgh University while accumulating even more experience playing his pipes at the same time.
 A special thanks to all the venues which offered Roddy the opportunity to play, particularly The Gleneagles Hotel, who were incredibly supportive and generous.